How to Find Silence in a Noisy World | Op-Docs 360

 In fact, 2020 is the first milestone envisioned by World One.
 That’s when the quality of life is supposed to drop dramatically.
 The broadcaster presented this scenario that will lead to the demise of large numbers of people:

 “At around 2020, the condition of the planet becomes highly critical.
 If we do nothing about it, the quality of life goes down to zero.
 Pollution becomes so seriously it will start to kill people, which in turn will cause the population to diminish, lower than it was in the 1900.
-At this stage, around 2040 to 2050, civilized life as we know it on this planet will cease to exist.”
+At this stage, around 2040 to 2050, civilized life as we know it on this planet will cease to exist.”read

 Evolution of the cracks in the Pine Island Glacier

 Recently, the frequency of Pine Island Glacier calving events has increased.
 Today, the glacier is observed to be losing mass by a combination of calving events together with strong basal melting, where warm ocean currents erode the underside of the floating ice shelf.
-As the ice shelf both thins and calves enormous icebergs, the glacier discharge is unable to replenish the ice lost and the front recedes from its previous position.
+As the ice shelf both thins and calves enormous icebergs, the glacier discharge is unable to replenish the ice lost and the ice shelf front recedes from its previous position.

-"Long-term measurements of West Antarctic Ice Sheet such as Pine Island are critical to understanding changes to the rate of loss of ice mass into the ocean, and thus Copernicus Sentinel-1 has become fundamental to gauging Antarctica's contribution to rising sea levels," says Mark Drinkwater.
+"Long-term measurements of West Antarctic Ice Sheet glaciers such as Pine Island are critical to understanding changes to the rate of loss of ice mass into the ocean, and thus Copernicus Sentinel-1 has become fundamental to gauging Antarctica's contribution to rising sea levels," says Mark Drinkwater.

 @41Strange